dotphiles/dotphiles/README.md

 ### Git Flow

-You will notice when you fork the dotphiles repository that the default branch is `develop` rather than the more usual `master`.
 We use the Git Flow branching model, [first described][15] by [nvie][16], so dotphiles's `master` branch moves on only at specific points, when we're really sure we want to promote something to production.

 **Use of Git Flow is not required for contributing to dotphiles**, particularly if you're submitting a bug-fix or small feature.
 Its use is recommended for